-If you don't have either one of those IDs, you must bring or include a photocopy of a photo ID that is valid and up-to-date and a current utility bill, bank statement, paycheck, government check, or other government document.
+If you don't have either one of those IDs, you must bring or include a photocopy of a photo ID that is valid and up-to-date and a current utility bill, bank statement, paycheck, government check, or other official government documents verifying your identity.
 These documents must have your name and address and they must match.

 Registering Out of State

 If you are temporarily outside of Arkansas but are retaining your permanent residence in the state, you can register by mail, as above.

 If you are attending college, you should register to vote based on your permanent address.
 For example, if your permanent address is in Arkansas, but you are attending school in Texas, you should register in Arkansas as above.
 If your permanent address is in Texas, and you are attending school in Arkansas, register in Texas.
 If your college address is your permanent address, register to vote in the state where you go to school.

 If you are in the military or overseas, you can register by mail as above or request a military and overseas voter request form.

 Absentee ballots are available on the Secretary of State's website and you can also see if yours has been received.

 Consider yourself registered when you receive confirmation from the county clerk that you are.
 This can take 2-3 weeks.
 If you do not receive confirmation after two weeks, you may call your county clerk and inquire about the status of your application.